NITCbase/nitcbase.github.io/docs/Roadmap/Stage12.md

 SELECT * FROM Events JOIN EventRating INTO LocRating WHERE Events.id = EventRating.title;
                                                           # Error: Attribute does not exist
 ```

+**Q3.** Create a relation `Organizers(name STR, eventId NUM)` which will store the names of the organizers and the id of the event they are responsible for.
+Populate the relation with the values in the file [organizers.csv](/roadmap_files/stage12/organizers.csv).
+Write commands to obtain the required data for the following situations.

+1. Every participant needs to be informed the location to report to as well as the organizer to contact for the event they registered for.
+2. The organizer `Thomas` wants a list of all the participants of the events he is organizing.
+Since he is organising multiple events, he wants the regNo and the event name for all the participants he is responsible for.

 ---